-The self-help level that the University is able to fund in any given year is a function of the estimated total cost of attendance less the expected contribution from parents and all available gift aid.
+The self-help level in any given year is a function of the estimated total cost of attendance less the expected contribution from parents and all available gift aid.
 If gift aid from any source increases in a given year, all things equal, the self-help expectation will decrease.
 If gift aid decreases, the self-help expectation will increase.
-Over the long-term, UC has found that its practice of setting aside 33% of all new tuition and fee revenue to fund its own institutional grant program has been enough to keep the self-help manageable.
+As noted above, the Board of Regents has increased the percentage of new tuition set aside for financial aid from 33 percent to 45 percent.
+Figure 6 below shows the average self-help level in 2020-21 by campus.